-From there, its cultivation and use as both medicine and a mood elevator spread east to China, and by 2,000 BC Japan was raising cannabis crops.
-By 2,000 BC archeological evidence shows that marijuana was being raised in India and the Near East.
+From there, its cultivation and use as both medicine and mood elevator spread east to China, and by 2,000 BC Japan was raising cannabis crops.
+By 2,000 BC archaeological evidence shows that marijuana was being raised in India and the Near East.
 Evidence of domestication has been found in Easter Europe also around 2,000 BC, or 4 thousand years ago.

-If you'd like to read more about the history of grass in various world civilizations throughout history, here's a good article that will lead you to a number of sources, depending on how deeply you want to dig into this.
+If you'd like to read more about the history of grass in various world civilizations throughout history, here's a link to a good article that will lead you to a number of additional sources, depending on how deeply you want to dig into this.

 What's important to note is that cannabis as an illegal substance is very very new on the planet - and hopefully that negative judgment on the value of marijuana is being removed throughout the world.